EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/logden_user.md

 ![](logden_user_files/figure-commonmark/cell-12-output-1.png)

-For the assumed fixed relative error,the uncertainty in the model parameters, $K_1$, across sites is similar to the uncertainty with nornal log-likelihood.
+For the assumed fixed relative error,the uncertainty in the model parameters, $K_1$, across sites is similar to the uncertainty with normal log-likelihood.